madfam-io/plinto/docs/analysis/CODEBASE_AUDIT_REPORT.md

 ## 13. Conclusion

-The **Plinto** codebase is a **solid foundation** for an enterprise authentication platform with excellent features and design principles.
+The **Janua** codebase is a **solid foundation** for an enterprise authentication platform with excellent features and design principles.
 However, it requires **immediate attention** to critical security vulnerabilities and architectural issues to be production-ready for high-scale deployments.

 ### Top 3 Priorities
 1. **Security**: Fix critical CVEs and hardcoded secrets (1-2 weeks)